Federal Institute of Public Health

-The Federal Centre for Health Education (Bundeszentrale für gesundheitliche Aufklärung; BZgA) is a federal authority within the portfolio of the German Federal Ministry of Health.
-The Authority has its headquarters in Cologne and is headed by Heidrun Thaiss.
-The BZgA was founded in 1967.
+The Federal Institute of Public Health (Bundesinstitut für Öffentliche Gesundheit; BIÖG) is a federal authority within the portfolio of the German Federal Ministry of Health.
+The Authority has its headquarters in Cologne, Germany.
+The BIÖG was founded in 1967 as Federal Centre for Health Education (BZgA) and was renamed 2025 in Federal Institute of Public Health (BIÖG).

 Tasks

-The BZgA has the task of promoting the willingness of citizens to act responsibly to meet their health needs and to use the health care system properly.
-The main focuses of the BZgA are AIDS prevention, sex education, drug abuse prevention for both legal and illegal drugs, child and youth health, healthy eating and organ donation.
-In addition, the Federal Centre for Health Education performs studies and investigations in order to improve their educational work.
+The BIÖG has the task of promoting the willingness of citizens to act responsibly to meet their health needs and to use the health care system properly.
+The main focuses of the BIÖG are AIDS prevention, sex education, drug abuse prevention for both legal and illegal drugs, child and youth health, healthy eating and organ donation.
+In addition, the BIÖG performs studies and investigations in order to improve their educational work.
 The studies are published regularly.

-At its inception the BZgA had the following tasks:
+The tasks of the BIÖG also include: